Shougo/unite.vim/README.md

 	:Unite file

 The example call above lists all the files in the current directory.
-You can choose one of them in the in the unite window by moving the cursor up and down as usual with j and k.
+You can choose one of them in the unite window by moving the cursor up and down as usual with j and k.
 If you type Enter on an active candidate it will open it in a new buffer.
 Enter triggers the default action for a candidate which is "open" for candidates of the kind "file".
 You can also select an alternative